yanc0/untrak/README.md

 ingress.extensions "my-ingress" deleted
 ```

-If you want to fail on untracked resources (exit status 1), you can use `-fail=true`:
+If you want to fail on untracked resources (exit status 1), you can use `-fail`:

 ```
-$ untrak -c untrak.yaml -fail=true
+$ untrak -c untrak.yaml -fail
 ```

 > **Caution**: please test this tool extensively before deleting resources.
 The software is provided "as is", without warranty of any kind.